Accident and Sickness Medical Insurance Program

 back to top

-Carry your insurance card with you at all times, and keep your insurance handbook and a copy of the claim form with you as well.
+Carry your insurance card with you at all times or keep an image of it on your smartphone.
+Keep your insurance handbook and a copy of the claim form with you as well.
 You received your insurance card in the same packet with your DS-2019 form.
-Carry your personalized directory of local doctors or hospitals, which you can create by following the directions in question 18.
-When you are in the doctor’s office, request a super-bill or a standard health insurance bill.
+Carry your personalized directory of local doctors or hospitals, which you can create by following the directions in question 19.
+When you are in the doctor's office, request a super-bill or a standard health insurance bill.
 When in the hospital, request a form UB-92 or its equivalent.
-If the doctor suggests follow-up procedures or surgery that is not of an emergency nature, this should be arranged through HSR.
+If the doctor suggests follow-up procedures or surgery that is not of an emergency nature, this should be arranged through GMMI.

 back to top

 The insurance covers prescriptions made by a medical professional in connection with a covered accident or illness.
-The policy does not pay for over-the-counter medications, vitamins, or prescription drugs not prescribed in response to an accident or illness, such as birth control pills, weight loss medication or stop-smoking aids.
+The policy does not pay for over-the-counter medications, vitamins, or prescription drugs not prescribed in response to an accident or illness, such as birth control pills, weight loss medication or stop-smoking aids or prescription medications to treat pre-existing conditions.
 If you want to make a claim for reimbursement of prescription drug costs, download the claim form from www.wisefoundation.com.
-T he insurance company requires the date, name of drug, person for whom prescribed, and the charge.
+The insurance company requires the date, name of drug, person for whom prescribed, and the charge.
 This information is often attached to the bag by the pharmacist but may come in other forms.
 Make sure your pharmacy receipt includes all requested information.
 Cashier receipts are not accepted.

 back to top

 When you cannot obtain adequate care for a medical situation in your travel location, your physicians may recommend an emergency medical evacuation to a location where you can get adequate medical care.
 Medical evacuation occurs when insureds need to go to another location to get adequate care for a medical emergency.
-The Medical Repatriation benefit applies when you must return to your home country because your injury, illness or follow-up care needs make you unable to properly continue with your WISE program.
+The Medical Repatriation benefit applies when you must return to your home country because your injury, illness or follow-up care needs make you unable to properly continue with your WISE program, even if your medical situation is not an emergency.
 Medical repatriation can occur even when local medical care is adequate.

 back to top